zzz845zz/kaist-cp.github.io/pages/join.md

     + Homework assignments of [KAIST CS431: Concurrent Programming](https://github.com/kaist-cp/cs492-concur).
       Lecture videos are uploaded to YouTube, and you can ask questions in the course repository's issue tracker.

-    + Homework Assignments of [Software Foundations](https://softwarefoundations.cis.upenn.edu/) Volumes 1 and 2.
+    + Exercises of [Software Foundations](https://softwarefoundations.cis.upenn.edu/) Volumes 1 and 2.

     + Reading the [Corundum](https://github.com/corundum/corundum) open-source FPGA-based NIC.

 - **You're also strongly encouraged to join the lab as an undergraduate intern**.

   Please use internship as an opportunity to see what's actually going on in the lab.
   We are widely open to all undergraduate students!
   Though I'm encouraging potential interns to finish **at least one** of the above tasks before joining the lab as an intern.